 I woke without the usual surge of anxiety.
 No immediate reach for my phone.
 No mental inventory of what might have gone wrong overnight.
 Just the sound of waves and the pale light of early morning and my own body, breathing.

 My shoulders were down.
-Not because I had remembered to relax them, but because they had relaxed on their own.
+Beyond any deliberate memory to relax them, simply because they had relaxed on their own.

 I lay there for a long time, feeling the strangeness of it.
 This is what van der Kolk means by the nervous system learning safety.
-Not a thought.
+Beyond thought.
 A state.
 Something the body does when it finally believes what the mind has been saying.

-It did not last.
+It held briefly.
 By afternoon, I had found new tensions to carry.
 But it happened.
 The body is learning.

 Sea Glass

 Each piece started as something broken.
 A bottle shattered against rocks.
-A jar that did not survive the journey.
+A jar that shattered on the journey.
 Sharp edges that could cut.

 Time and salt transformed them.
 The tumbling softened what was dangerous.
 The constant motion wore away the sharpness until what remains is smooth, frosted, and safe to hold.

-Sea glass does not forget it was once broken.
+Sea glass carries its history of being broken.
 The frosted surface carries evidence of its history.
 But it is no longer dangerous.
 It has been changed by the environment in which it is held.

 I think about this every time I pick up a piece of green or blue or amber glass from the sand.
-I think: this is what I’m doing here.
+I think: this is what I am doing here.
 Being tumbled.
 Being smoothed.
-Not forgetting, but transforming.
+Beyond forgetting: transforming.

 For Anyone Whose Body Is Keeping Score